Cambodia dishes

 1. Fish Amok

-Fish Amok a coconut based fish curry is the national treasure and is packed in the banana leaves and creamy dessert.
-It is thick and creamy and it contains lemongrass, lime and spices infused in
+Fish Amok, a coconut-based fish curry, stands as a national treasure and is traditionally packed in banana leaves with a creamy dessert.
+It is thick and creamy and it contains lemongrass, lime and spices infused in it.
+It is both familiar and foreign yet the most appropriate way of becoming accustomed to the world of rich Cambodian food.

 2. Bai Sach Chrouk